Counseling Schools and Program Guide

 - 604 of these schools offer an advanced degree in these areas of counseling.1

-- 85 of these schools offer an associate’s degree or bachelor’s degree in these areas of counseling.1
+- 175 of these schools offer an associate’s degree in these areas of counseling.1

-- 75 of these colleges and universities offer a degree in vocational rehabilitation counseling.1
+- 72 of these schools offer a degree in vocational rehabilitation counseling.1

 - Over 880 counseling programs are accredited by CACREP.2